csr632/webpack-vue-compilation-learning/README.md

 ``` bash
 npm run build:watch
 ```
-Like the last command.
-But it wait for file changes and re-build.
+Just like `npm run build:dev`.
+But it wait for file changes and re-build automatically.

 ``` bash
 npm run serve